ZeroTrace OSINT

 |---|---|---|

-| Username search | Sweep a username across thirty-plus platforms with profile-photo and last-active hints | Starting from a handle.
+| Username search | Sweep a username across fifty-plus platforms with profile-photo and last-active hints | Starting from a handle.
 Cross-platform identity matching. |

 | Email analysis | Parts, MX, disposable check, provider reputation, role-account flag, SPF / DMARC verdict, Gravatar | Triage of a single email.
 Authenticity check. |